Automotive industry in the Philippines: Government programs

-Progressive Car Manufacturing Program (PCMP)
+Progressive Car Manufacturing Program

+The Mitsubishi Cimmaron HPR (high side pickup with roof) is the predecessor to the Mitsubishi L300 FB.
+It used the 1.4-litre 4G41 engine, mated to a column-shifted 4-speed synchromesh manual transmission.
+Rarely seen on the road these days, it can still be seen in provinces as a jeepney.

 In 1973, President Ferdinand Marcos signed the Progressive Car Manufacturing Program (PCMP).
-Originally 4 car manufacturers were chosen to be part of the program, but Ford Motor Company was determined not to be left out.
-Ford proposed to the government that, if included, Ford would provide a stamping plant.
+Innitially, four car manufacturers were chosen to be part of the program, but Ford Motor Company was determined not to be left out.
+Ford proposed to the government that, if included, it would provide a stamping plant.
 After an 11-hour proposal, the deal was settled and PCMP ended being a five-participant venture.
-The program consisted of Delta Motors Corporation/Toyota, General Motors Pilipinas, Ford Philippines, DMG/Volkswagen, and Chrysler Philippines- a joint venture of Mitsubishi and Chrysler.
+The program consisted of Delta Motors Corporation (Toyota), General Motors Pilipinas, Ford Philippines, DMG, and PAMCOR (Mitsubishi and Chrysler).

-The first Asian Utility Vehicles (AUV, local versions of the Basic Utility Vehicle project then in vogue) was made with full manufacturing and assembly capabilities, each of the five PCMP participants was spurred to produce vehicles completely from local materials, designed for local needs.
-In terms of design, all AUV's body parts were flat stamped (no compound curves) which require a minimum investment in tooling and simplifying repairs.
-The most successful of the AUV's in the country were the Toyota Tamaraw and Ford Fiera.
-From the chassis cab, Ford and Toyota designed numerous body styles for specific uses for small businesses such as farmers and fishermen.
-Affordability was a target for all AUV's.
-To solve this, Ford prepared project studies for varied uses.
-They had a financial arrangement with Citibank to give additional consideration if the applicant would follow the project study.
+Each of the five PCMP participants was spurred to produce an affordable AUV completely from local materials, designed for local needs.
+To simplify tooling and repairs, all of the AUVs' body parts were flat stamped, with no compound curves.
+The most successful of the AUVs in the Philippines were the Toyota Tamaraw and Ford Fiera.
+Ford and Toyota combined common chassis cabs with different upfits for specific lines of work, such as farming and fishing.
+To reach affordability goals, Ford prepared project studies for varied uses and entered a financial arrangement with Citibank to give additional consideration if the applicant would follow the project study.

-The other remaining 3 car manufacturers that are also part of the PCMP Program made their own AUV to compete with the local market, it included the Mitsubishi Cimmaron (which was largely replaced by the Mitsubishi L300 in the Philippines), DMG/Volkswagen Sakbayan, GM Harabas, Isuzu KC20 and Nissan Bida.
-Initially, the Bida was going to be a fourth-generation Ford Fiera, but as a result of Ford leaving the market in 1984, Nissan bought the rights to the Fiera and sold it as a Nissan.
+The other remaining three car manufacturers that were part of the PCMP program made their own AUV to compete in the local market.
+These included the Mitsubishi Cimmaron (which was largely replaced by the Mitsubishi L300 in the Philippines), DMG/Volkswagen Sakbayan, GM Harabas, Isuzu KC20, and Nissan Bida.
+The Bida was designed as a fourth-generation Ford Fiera, but as a result of Ford leaving the market in 1984, Nissan bought the rights to the design and sold it as a Nissan.
 Delta/Toyota also developed a local SUV mainly for military use, the Delta Mini Cruiser.

-After the early 1980s financial collapse, 2 out of 5 of the PCMP members withdrew, leaving only Nissan and Mitsubishi.
-The program was considered to be a failure, as stated by the then prime minister of the Philippines, Cesar Virata.
-He also admitted that since 1975, not one of the five participants in the PCMP had produced a car that could be considered "Made in the Philippines."
-For example, the Ford Fiera, was assembled at Ford Lio Ho Motor in Taiwan, while the Toyota Tamaraw was known for its Indonesian origin.
+After the early 1980s financial collapse, 3 PCMP members withdrew, leaving only Nissan and Mitsubishi.
+The program was considered to be a failure, as stated by then-Prime Minister Cesar Virata.
+He admitted that since 1975, not one of the five participants in the PCMP had produced a car that could be considered "Made in the Philippines."
+For example, the Ford Fiera was assembled at Ford Lio Ho Motor in Taiwan, while the Toyota Tamaraw was of Indonesian origin.